wp-plugins/cimy-swift-smtp/README_OFFICIAL.txt

 CHANGELOG:
+v2.1.1 - /11/2011
+- Fixed the new suggested 587 port was not correctly selected in the dropdown (but still correctly used)

 v2.1.0 - 10/11/2011
 - Updated Swift Mailer to 4.1.3 (adds support for STARTTLS) (thanks to Julien for the beta testing)
 - Fixed a bug where TLS protocol was not correctly set